Arteta facing Arsenal abyss unless ridiculous run of red cards is ended | Goal.com

 But the constant string of red cards is not something that can continue.
 While Arsenal have amassed seven during Arteta’s short tenure, no other side in the Premier League have picked up more than three.

-It is an issue that the Gunners boss must put a halt too quickly if he wants to see out his first full season in north London.
+It is an issue that the Gunners boss must put a halt to quickly if he wants to see out his first full season in north London.

 Arteta has received the backing of technical director Edu and managing director Vinai Venkatesham since the defeat against Burnley, with both reaffirming their belief that the ex-Manchester City coach is the right man to oversee this period of transition at the Emirates.